-Adrian Grace - (1963, British) began his career with Leeds Permanent Building Society in 1979, before joining Mercantile Credit in 1984.
+Adrian Grace, (1963, British), began his career with Leeds Permanent Building Society in 1979, before joining Mercantile Credit in 1984.
 In 2001, Mr. Grace joined Sage Group PLC as Managing Director of the Small Business Division.
 In 2004, he moved to Barclays Insurance as Chief Executive, before joining HBOS in 2007 as Managing Director of Commercial Business within the Corporate Division.
 In 2009, he joined Aegon UK as Group Business Development Director and in April 2011 became the Chief Executive Officer.
 Mr. Grace has been a member of Aegon's Management Board since February 2012.
-Mr. Grace is member of the Board of Scottish Financial Enterprise and serves as a Non Executive Director of National Australia Group Europe Limited.
-He did not have other external board memberships in the past five years.
+Mr. Grace was member of the Board of Scottish Financial Enterprise up until June 2013 and serves as a Non-Executive Director of National Australia Group Europe Limited since December 2014.
+Mr. Grace did not have other external board memberships in the past five years.